yanwsh/grunt-tinify/README.md

 # grunt-tinify

-> compress your png and jpg files remotely
+> Compression for PNG and JPG files using the remote service from tinypng.com / tinyjpeg.com

 ## Getting Started
 This plugin requires Grunt `~0.4.5`